ktagen-sudo/webinfo/office_hours.md

 Graduate student Kevin Fotso's office hours are on Tuesdays at 11:00 to 11:40am MT via Zoom.
 The link for Kevin's office hours is https://unm.zoom.us/j/99653166024.

-Befone you attend please email Matthew at mfricke@unm.edu or Kevin at kfotsotagne@unm.edu to let us know to expect you.
+Before you attend please email Matthew at mfricke@unm.edu or Kevin at kfotsotagne@unm.edu to let us know to expect you.

-If none of these times are convenient please help help@carc.unm.edu to make an appointment.
+If none of these times are convenient please send an email to help@carc.unm.edu to make an appointment.